browserengineering/book/book/embeds.md

 ```

 Now we need to create `ImageLayout`s in `BlockLayout`.
 Input elements
-are created in an `input` method, so we create a largely-similar
+are created in an `input` method, so we create a largely similar
 `image` method.
 But `input` is itself largely a duplicate of `word`, so
 this would be a lot of duplication.
 The only part of these methods
 that differs is the part that computes the width of the new inline
 child; most of the rest of the logic is shared.

 Let's instead refactor the shared code into new methods which `text`,
-`input`, and `input` can call.
+`image`, and `input` can call.
 First, all of these methods need a font
-to determine how big of a space[^actual] to leave after the inline;
+to determine how much space[^actual] to leave after the inline;
 let's make a function for that:

 [^actual]: Yes, this is how real browsers do it too.